tobeycarman/pestdemo/README.md

 > Update - Oct 11 2015.
 Now pest commands are running from every directory.
 Don't know what happened differently.
 If this is the case for everyone, then we can do away with the obnoxious long path names.

+> Note: The convention we use for `dvmdostem` is that "input files" are the NetCDF files while "parameter files" are the text files in the `parameters` directory.
+This can me confusing when reading the Pest documentation because they use "Model Input Files" to refer to what we call "parameter files".

 ## Naming conventions

 Pest requires a number of special files, and we have found it helpful to group the files for a certain calibration run by using a naming convention.
 So for example pre-fixing each file used in a particular calibration run or suite of runs with some kind of `case-name`.
 In fact, this convention is partially enforced by PEST - the name of the "control file" (with extension `.pst`) is used as the "case name" and all the output files are named using this "case name".
 We have extended the pattern to mark the input files and the helper script files that we created for running pest.